 Secondly, you could also listen to calming music while performing creative tasks like art or writing.
 This tends to happen in a private setting, but both forms of therapy can be done alone or in a group.
 There is no pressure to talk about how you are feeling, although the option is there, and the therapist will simply play music and watch you create before talking through it with you at the end.

 You don’t need to have any musical experience for music therapy, and you can get into sessions by receiving a referral from your doctor, or even by calling up yourself and going on a waiting list.

 I hope that this has been able to show you more about the ways in which men can struggle with their mental health, but also that you are not alone.
 It can feel terrifying and isolating, but there is no shame in talking about what you are going through or seeking help – even though it might take a while to gather the confidence to do so.
 There are so many ways in which you can learn to cope better, both with professional help and your own.
+If you want to learn more about how it can help we have an amazing andon the topic for you to read.
 Music can be an amazing way to ease the symptoms!